Nightlife (talk show): Ratings and cancellation

-In its first two months on air, Nightlife averaged a 2.4 rating.
-A November 1986 Broadcasting article said that the show had "gotten lost in the shuffle over the Carson and Rivers shows."

-November ratings fell to a 1.9, and by January 1987, David Smith, associate director of programming at Katz Communications, said that Nightlife would probably not return for a second season.
+During its first two months on the air, Nightlife averaged a 2.4 rating.
+A November 1986 article in Broadcasting said that the program had "gotten lost in the shuffle over the Carson and Rivers shows."
+Its rating fell to 1.9 in November, and by January 1987, David Smith, associate director of programming at Katz Communications, said that the series was unlikely to return for a second season.